lostminty/COMPX527_BAG/DEPLOYMENT.md

 collections:
 >$ ansible-galaxy install -r requirements.yml

-Then set the following environment variables like below.
+Then set the following environment variables similar to something like below.
 If you want to use a different region, then you will have to modify `portal_src/config.php` accordingly.

 >export AWS_ACCESS_KEY_ID=XXXXXXX
 >